How to File for Bankruptcy_ 2022 Step by Step Guide

 Although, the goal is to discharge the debts that you cannot realistically manage, during your case, you will be expected to:

 • Surrender assets – If you have assets, such as a home or vehicle, that are worth more than what you owe on them, you may need to surrender them to the trustee.
-This is why people wondering how to claim bankruptcy in Canada should review their financial situation(s) with a licensed insolvency trustee before opening a case.
+This is why people wondering how to claim bankruptcy in Canada should review their financial situation(s) with a Licensed Insolvency Trustee before opening a case.

 • Surrender your credit cards – Those who want to know how to declare bankruptcy in Canada need to understand that while working to discharge existing debts, they cannot incur more debts during the case.
 When a case is filed, you must turn over all personal credit cards to the trustee.